Remdox/Padua_Network_dataset_2025/README.md

 ![Map of road network in the city of Padova](Padova_city_network.png)

 <p align="center">
-  <b>Figura 2:</b> Plot of all drivable and walkable roads in the city of Padova, Italy.
+  <b>Figure 2:</b> Plot of all drivable and walkable roads in the city of Padova, Italy.
 Number of nodes: 25.223; number of edges: 63.298.
 </p>

 ## Code